antonpup/Aurora/README.md

 * Add other programs to define custom lighting zones for daytime and nighttime themes
 * Display shortcut keys with Shortcuts Assistant
 * Automatic updater
+* Ability to select your preferred keyboard layout and brand.

 Dota 2 features